mayankmalik01/Self-driving-car/README.md

 **Architecture used**

-The architecture used is  ["End to End Learning for Self-Driving Cars archtecture"](https://arxiv.org/pdf/1604.07316.pdf).
+The architecture used is  Nvidia's ["End to End Learning for Self-Driving Cars archtecture"](https://arxiv.org/pdf/1604.07316.pdf).
 I have incorporated a few changes (such as introduced dropout) in the architecture to improve the results.
 The implementation and training is done using **Pytorch framework**.

 **Results**